babyboomer53/Lesson-8/README.md

 were provided courtesy of the instructor (Raymond Mitchell III) and are being reused with his permission.
 I was hoping to avoid making any changes to the existing code, but I did add a **VertexColor** field to the **Vertex** class.

-For this exercise I chose to implement an iterative (as opposed to recursive) version of a depth-first-search algorithm.
+For this exercise I chose to implement an iterative (non-recursive) version of a depth-first-search algorithm.
 The Java source for that implementation is as follows:
 ```java
     public static boolean isExitReachable(Graph maze, char entrance, char exit) {